-- 1. The Department may allow an exception to Ga.
-Comp.
-R. & Regs. r.
-111-2-2-.21(3)(a) in the following circumstances: - (i) actual utilization in the applicant's existing service has exceeded ninety (90) percent (90%) of capacity over the past two (2) years; - (ii) to remedy an atypical barrier to adult cardiac catheterization services based on cost, quality, financial access, or geographic accessibility.
-The types of atypical barriers outlined below are intended to be illustrative and not exclusive. - (I) An atypical barrier to services based on cost may include the failure of existing providers of adult cardiac catheterization services to provide services at reasonable cost, as evidenced by the providers' charges and/or reimbursement being significantly higher (one or more standard deviations from the mean) than the charges and/or reimbursement for other providers in the state and/or planning area. - (II) An atypical barrier to services based on quality may include the failure of existing providers of adult cardiac catheterization services to provide services with outcomes generally in keeping with accepted clinical guidelines of the American College of Cardiology, peer review programs and comparable state rates for similar populations. - (III)An atypical barrier to services based on financial access may include the repeated failure, as exhibited by a documented pattern over two or more years prior to the submission of the application, of existing providers of services within the community to provide services to indigent, charity and Medicaid patients.
+- 2. before a new or expanded adult cardiac catheterization service will be approved in any planning area, the aggregate utilization rate of all adult cardiac catheterization services in that planning area shall be eighty-five (85) percent or more during the most recent year; - (b)1.
+The Department may allow an exception to 111-2-2-.21(3)(a) in the following circumstances: - (i) actual utilization in the applicant's existing service has exceeded ninety (90) percent of capacity over the past two years; - (ii) to remedy an atypical barrier to adult cardiac catheterization services based on cost, quality, financial access, or geographic accessibility.
+The types of atypical barriers outlined below are intended to be illustrative and not exclusive. - (I) An atypical barrier to services based on cost may include the failure of existing providers of adult cardiac catheterization services to provide services at reasonable cost, as evidenced by the providers' charges and/or reimbursement being significantly higher (one or more standard deviations from the mean) than the charges and/or reimbursement for other providers in the state and/or planning area. - (II) An atypical barrier to services based on quality may include the failure of existing providers of adult cardiac catheterization services to provide services with outcomes generally in keeping with accepted clinical guidelines of the American College of Cardiology, peer review programs and comparable state rates for similar populations. - (III) An atypical barrier to services based on financial access may include the repeated failure, as exhibited by a documented pattern over two or more years prior to the submission of the application, of existing providers of services within the community to provide services to indigent, charity and Medicaid patients.